But one day, as he thumbed through the pages, he stopped at one in particular, closed his eyes for a moment, and caught his breath.

 “It got to the point where I couldn’t see any more trauma,” James said.
 “It’s like it’s just kept piling up inside me, and it’s stacked all the way to the top.
 I can’t take anymore - I’m filled with it.”

-That Christmas Eve, James went into another room away from his wife and daughter and attempted to take his own life.
+On Memorial Day weekend last year, James went into another room away from his wife and daughter and attempted to take his own life.
+He was, thankfully, unsuccessful.
+Then, on Christmas Eve, he tried again.

 When he was found and rushed to the hospital, he saw the faces of the medical staff that he knew so well from all of those emergency response calls, silently wiping tears from their eyes as they worked to save his life.